Military Aircraft Crash Sites

 Military aircraft crash sites are more than collections of surface or buried artefacts, they can also be war graves, and may contain live ordnance.
 They will also often have social significance to local communities or the families and friends of aircrew.
 They will always contain archaeological evidence about the aircraft and how it was maintained, evidence that will be lost if it is not correctly excavated, recorded and published.

-We have issued guidance on the management of military aircraft crash sites and this is being updated.
 A recent report on the excavation of a Spitfire crash site by colleagues from the Defence Infrastructure Organisation illustrates what may be achieved by applying professional standards to wreck excavations.

 Military aircraft crash sites may be recognised as archaeological sites and the Ancient Monuments and Archaeological Areas Act 1979, includes within its definition of monument, ‘crashed aircraft or the remains thereof'.